-Granting of approval for non-scheduled tech-stops/non-commercial landing flights and overflights were carried out efficiently.
-Approval for aerial work operations was also granted, subject to additional approval from other associated agencies such as the Ministry of Defence, (MOD) and Sri Lanka

-Air Force (SLAF), etc., depending on the location of intended operation.
-Accordingly, the ANS Section granted approval for 1,283 nonscheduled aircrafts to fly over Sri Lankan territory and 1,170 permissions to land in Sri Lanka.
+Granting of approval for non-scheduled tech-stops/non-commercial landing flights and overflights were carried-out efficiently.
+Approval for Aerial Work Operations were also granted subject to additional approval from other associated agencies such as Ministry of Defense, (MOD) and Sri Lanka Air Force (SLAF) etc.; depending on the location of intended operation.
+Accordingly, ANS Section granted approval for 1283 nonscheduled aircrafts to overfly Sri Lankan territory and 1170 permissions to land on Sri Lanka.

-Coordinated with the Ministry of Foreign Affairs in respect of operation of diplomatic flights in to the airports of Sri Lanka and those flights which proposed to fly over Sri Lankan Territory.
-Accordingly, one hundred and sixty eight (168) no-objection/consent notes to diplomatic landing flights and seventy seven (77) no-objection/consent notes to diplomatic aircraft to fly over Sri Lankan territory were granted.
-Furthermore, approvals were granted for ninety nine (99) aerial photography/advertisement flights.
+Coordinated with the Ministry of Foreign Affairs in respect of operation of Diplomatic flights in to the airports of Sri Lanka and those flights which proposed to overfly Sri Lankan Territory.
+Accordingly, one hundred sixty eight (168) no-objection/consent notes to Diplomatic landing flights and Seventy seven (77) no-objection/consent notes to Diplomatic aircrafts to overfly Sri Lankan territory.
+Furthermore, approvals were granted for ninety nine (99) Aerial Photography/Advertisement flights.